diegotorres03/web-components-repository/docs/step-by-step.md

   </data-set>
 ```

-If we interact with the application, provide a username, and win a level, we shold be able to see data points in all data-sets
+If we interact with the application, provide a username, and win a level, we should be able to see data points in all data-sets:

 ![data-set-1](./assets/data-set-1.png)